ucsb-cs8/w20/_lab/lab07.md

 These files are used when running pytest functions in `{{page.num}}_tests.py`.

+If you want to test your functions with the additional files, call them **input5.txt**, etc., so that the tests below still work for you.

 **We will be using additional input files to test your submission on Gradescope**.